Note: photo of this venue is from a previous event with different band.

 The Brookdale Ballroom is back open at Clifton’s but there’s no info on what band is playing.
 It may or may not be Swing.
 Go at your own risk!

 Click to encourage others to attend.
-If enough people visit this page or click "Interested", a flame icon will appear for this event in the calendar!
-Clicking "Interested" counts as five page visits, so click if you want to promote this event!
-No personal information will be stored or displayed when you click this button.
+If enough people visit this page or click this button, a flame icon will appear for this event in the calendar!

 How would I describe Clifton’s Republic in Downtown LA?
 It’s a cafeteria, vintage bar, and kitschy “natural history museum” all rolled into one amazing multi-level building.
 It’s one of the last remaining vestiges of golden-age Los Angeles charm.
 It’s an amazing Swing dance venue as well!